-If it is essential to overtake a slow moving vehicle, then do so when you are certain it is viable and safe to do so.
-The worst thing to do is take a chance and “wing it” – make sure you have read the road ahead as best as you can before maneuvering.
-Overtaking also requires you to stay within the speed limit; if you can’t, then you shouldn’t start an overtaking manoeuvre.
+But sometimes you have to, we get it.
+The worst thing to do is just “wing it” – make sure you’ve read the road ahead as best as you can before making a move.
+Overtaking also requires you to stay within the speed limit; if you can’t, you shouldn’t go ahead.

-Country roads tend to be narrower and often do not have a broken white line in the middle of them.
-As mentioned before, you may well have to share the road with animals, tractors, pedestrians and cyclists, which may require you to drive slower and in some cases pull over, or even reverse into a layby to let oncoming vehicles pass by.
+Country roads tend to be narrower and might not have the broken white middle line.
+Rural roads are often low in traffic but you’re likely to share the road with animals, tractors, pedestrians or cyclists, which requires you to drive slower and in some cases pull over, or even reverse into a layby to let someone pass by.

-Make sure all the lights on your car are working perfectly, this includes: side lights, headlights, full beam, fog lights and brake lights.
-Not only is having all your lights in good working condition a necessity, but it is also a legal requirement.
+It’s hard enough driving on country roads at night – you need your lights!
+Make sure all your lights are working perfectly, including: side lights, headlights, full beam, fog lights and brake lights.
+Not only is it a necessity, but it’s also a legal requirement.

 Driving on a rural road at night with only one headlight working, for example, can cause a distraction to any oncoming traffic.
 They could potentially think you’re a motorbike and not leave enough space between you, leading to an accident.
 It’s important to consider other road users when driving at night.
 Your beams need to be dimmed when passing other cars, and it’s distracting to have your interior light on.